f5devcentral/f5-velos-training/docs/velos_high_availability.rst

   :align: center
   :scale: 90%

-For planning purposes a single large tenant “SuperVip” spanning 8 total blades would require 13 out-of-band management IP addresses for each chassis.
-In-band Self-IP & Virtual addresses are not included in this calculation.
+For planning purposes a single large tenant “SuperVIP” spanning 8 total blades would require 13 out-of-band management IP addresses for each chassis.
+In-band Self-IP and Virtual addresses are not included in this calculation.

 +------------------------------+----------------------------------+--------------------+
 | **IP Addresses Required**    | **Single Chassis**               | **HA Environment** |